-- By acting as a "reserve trader" and purchasing ahead of time the additional reserve generation and/or demand side response (DSR) it forecasts will be needed at the time the market is dispatched to meet the minimum reserve levels (in each of the last two years, NEMMCO has contracted for, but has not in fact been required to dispatch, reserve capacity in order to meet forecast summer peak demand); and/or - By requiring generators to provide additional supply at the actual time of dispatch to meet those minimum reserve levels using its power of short-term direction.
+- By acting as a "Reserve Trader" and purchasing ahead of time the additional reserve generation and/or demand side response (DSR) it forecasts will be needed at the time the market is dispatched to meet the minimum reserve levels.
+Twice now NEMMCO has contracted for, but has not in fact been required to dispatch, reserve capacity in order to meet forecast summer peak demand. - By requiring generators to provide additional supply at the actual time of dispatch to meet those minimum reserve levels using its short-term direction power.

 In December 2005, the Panel lodged a Rule-change proposal with the AEMC to extend the expiry date of the reliability safety net from 30 June 2006 until 30 June 2008 to allow it time to complete this Review.
-The AEMC has released a determination accepting that proposal subject to allowing the expiry date to be brought forward on the recommendation of the Panel as an outcome of this Review.
-In this Review, the Panel will assess whether an intervention mechanism is still required, whether the current reliability safety net mechanism remains appropriate or whether alternative arrangements should be put in place.
+The AEMC has released a determination accepting that proposal subject to allowing the expiry date to be brought forward on the recommendation of the Panel as an outcome of this Review.15 In this Review, the Panel will assess whether an intervention mechanism is still required, whether the current reliability safety net mechanism remains appropriate or whether alternative arrangements should be put in place.